ibm-cloud-docs/databases-for-mysql/howto-read-replica.md

 - Write operations on the read-only replica for all users are not filtered or rejected, but fail at the database level.

-You can also create users with access to the read-only replica and no access to the source DB instance from the read-only replica.
-If you have more than one read-only replica that is attached to a source DB instance, a user that is created on any one of the read-only replicas is also created on all of the other read-only replicas.

-Read-only replica users who are created on a read-only replica are able connect to the replicas and run reads.
+- Read-only replica users who are created on a read-only replica are able to connect to the replicas and run reads.
 Read-only replica users are not able to connect and run operations on the source DB instance.
-They also do not persist when a read-only replica is promoted to a stand-alone deployment.

-Read-only replica created users are assigned privileges by the source DB instance, and are assigned the `ibm-cloud-base-user-ro` role, and are members of the `ibm-cloud-base-user` group.
-They have access to all of the objects that are created by other members of this group, including any users on the source DB instance that were created through _Service Credentials_, the CLI, or the API.
-Consistent with privileges of the `ibm-cloud-base-user`, a read-only replica created user does not have access to objects created by the admin user, or other users created through `mysql`.
-For more information, see the [MySQL Roles and Privileges](/docs/databases-for-mysql?topic=databases-for-mysql-user-management) page.

 ## Resyncing a Read-only Replica
 {: #read-only-replica-resyncing}